corda/corda/docs/source/cryptoservice-configuration.rst

 The Azure key vault client jar needs to be placed in the drivers directory.
 The dependent jars are azure-keyvault and adal4j.
 The drivers directory needs to contain these dependencies and all their dependencies, i.e. an uber jar is needed.

 The gradle script below will build an uber jar.
-First copy the following in to a file called build.gradle.
+First copy the following text in to a new file called build.gradle anywhere on your file system.
+Please do not change any of your existing build.gradle files.

 .. code::